indiagrant/Spin-The-Wheel/README.md

 There are two ways to view the results after spinning the wheel:

 1. Default (Navigation to Results Page):
    After the wheel finishes spinning, the application navigates to a separate /results page to display the outcome.
-This approach was implemented to meet initial requirements.

 2. Optional (Dialog Window):
    For a smoother and (ever so slightly) more fun user experience, I have also built a dialog window component to view results.